gnss-sdr/geniuss-place/_sp-blocks/07-acquisition.md

 of signals coming from a given GNSS satellite.
 In case of a positive detection, it should provide coarse estimations of the code phase
 $$ \hat{\tau} $$ and the Doppler shift $$ \hat{f}_d $$, yet accurate enough to
 initialize the delay and phase tracking loops.
+{: .notice--info}

-By exploiting the concepts and the methodology of the estimation theory, it is possible to show that the maximum likelihood (ML) estimates of $$ f_d $$ and $$ \tau $$ can be obtained by maximizing the function
+By exploiting the
+concepts and the methodology of the estimation theory, it is possible to show that the maximum likelihood (ML) estimates of $$ f_d $$ and $$ \tau $$ can be obtained by maximizing the function